-As bitcoin has grown in recent years, so have the industries involved in it.
+As bitcoin has grown in recent years, so have the industries involved.
 While there has been an enormous surge in the various aspects of the fintech industry and many things involving bitcoin and other cryptocurrencies, many have looked to mining on a larger scale as a business model.
-As a result, Bitcoin mining farms have grown to be quite massive in some cases, and while they vary in size, this term is increasing in use as more businesses and independent miners opt to start farms to mine bitcoin on various larger scales.
+As a result, Bitcoin mining farms have grown to be quite massive in some cases, and while they vary in size, this term is increasing in use as more businesses, and independent miners opt to start farms to mine bitcoin on various larger scales.

-Often mining farms will be more prolific in areas with access to well-priced power and tend to be more prevalent in areas where the government is supportive or at least tolerant of the cryptocurrency space.
+Often mining farms will be more prolific in areas with access to well-priced power and tend to be more prevalent in areas where the government is supportive or tolerating the cryptocurrency space.
 Attainable and reasonable regulations and cheap power are the perfect places to set up bitcoin mining.
-However, due to bitcoin becoming more widespread, you can see mining farms for cryptocurrency or purely bitcoin popping up worldwide.
+However, bitcoin is becoming more widespread, and you can see mining farms for cryptocurrency or purely bitcoin popping up worldwide.
 In addition, many businesses operate entirely around the mining of bitcoin and other types of cryptocurrency, which is unlikely to go away even with the ebbs and flows that are regularly seen in the space, no matter how dramatic they can be at times.